Hours of hands-on learning

 Details for UNH Department Hosts

-The SITC @ UNH program has been created as a partnership with the College for Social Innovation (CFSI) and the Sustainability Institute for a UNH-based version of CFSI's transformative Semester in the City program.
-The goals of SITC @ UNH are two-fold
+The SITC @ UNH program is brought to UNH undergraduates in affiliation with the College for Social Innovation (CFSI), a Boston based non-profit, and the Sustainability Institute for a UNH-based version of CFSI's transformative Semester in the City program.
+The goals of SITC @ UNH are two-fold:

 - Enhance sustainability peer-to-peer (P2P) outreach on campus to support UNH sustainability leadership